ZhgChg.Li

 steps:

-# git clone the current project & checkout to the executing branch
+# git clone current repo & checkout the target branch

 - name: Checkout repository